25 Latent Factor Models

 Recall that, as explained in the previous chapter, we do not observe all \((i,j)\) combinations.
 Writing the data as an \(I \times J\) matrix \(\mathbf{Y}\), with \(I\) users and \(J\) movies, would produce many missing values.

-However, the sum \(\sum_{k=1}^K p_{ik}q_{jk}\) can be expressed as the matrix product \(\mathbf{P}\mathbf{Q}^\top\), where \(\mathbf{P}\) is an \(I \times K\) matrix and \(\mathbf{Q}\) is a \(J \times K\) matrix.
-Estimating all parameters fills in every cell of the \(I \times J\) matrix, giving predictions for all \((i,j)\) pairs.
+However, the sum \(\sum_{k=1}^K p_{ik}q_{jk}\) can be expressed as the \(I \times J\) matrix product \(\mathbf{P}\mathbf{Q}^\top\), where \(\mathbf{P}\) is an \(I \times K\) matrix and \(\mathbf{Q}\) is a \(J \times K\) matrix.
+Estimating all parameters effectively fills in every cell of the \(I \times J\) matrix, giving predictions for all \((i,j)\) pairs.

 Given the large number of parameters and the sparsity of the data, especially for movies with few ratings, it is appropriate to use penalized least squares.
-We minimize:
+We therefore minimize:

-\[ \frac{1}{N} \sum_{i,j} \left[Y_{ij} - \left(\mu + \alpha_i + \beta_j + \sum_{k=1}^K p_{ik}q_{jk}\right)\right]^2 + \lambda_1 \left( \|\boldsymbol{\alpha}\|^2 + \|\boldsymbol{\beta}\|^2 \right) + \lambda_2 \left( \sum_{k=1}^K \|\mathbf{p}_k\|^2+ \sum_{k=1}^K \|\mathbf{q}_k\|^2 \right) \]
+\[ \frac{1}{N} \sum_{i,j} \left[Y_{ij} - \left(\mu + \alpha_i + \beta_j + \sum_{k=1}^K p_{ik}q_{jk}\right)\right]^2 + \lambda_1 \left( \|\boldsymbol{\alpha}\|^2 + \|\boldsymbol{\beta}\|^2 \right) + \lambda_2 \sum_{k=1}^K \left( \|\mathbf{p}_k\|^2+ \|\mathbf{q}_k\|^2 \right) \]

 Here, \(N\) is the number of observed ratings, \(I\) the number of users, and \(J\) the number of movies.
 The vectors \(\boldsymbol{\alpha}\) and \(\boldsymbol{\beta}\) are the user and movie effects, \(\boldsymbol{\alpha} = (\alpha_1,\dots,\alpha_I)^\top\) and \(\boldsymbol{\beta} = (\beta_1,\dots,\beta_J)^\top\).
-The vectors \(\mathbf{p}_k = (p_{1,k}, \dots, p_{ik})^\top\) and \(\mathbf{q}_k = (q_{1,k}, \dots, q_{jk})^\top\) are the \(k\)-th latent factor components.
+The vectors \(\mathbf{p}_k = (p_{1k}, \dots, p_{Ik})^\top\) and \(\mathbf{q}_k = (q_{1k}, \dots, q_{Jk})^\top\) are the \(k\)-th latent factor components.
 Recall that \(|\boldsymbol{\alpha}|^2\) denotes the sum of squares, \(\sum_{i=1}^I \alpha_i^2\).

 However, recommendation systems present a critical complication: the rating matrix is extremely sparse.
 Most users only rate a small subset of movies, so the data matrix has many missing entries.
 PCA and related approaches require a fully observed matrix, so they cannot be applied directly in this context.
 In addition, while PCA provides least squares estimates, here we want to use penalized least squares, which allows us to regularize the parameters and avoid overfitting when the data for some users or movies are limited.

-fit <- with(train_set, fit_recommender_model(rating, userId, movieId, min_ratings = 20, reltol = 1e-5))
+fit <- with(train_set, fit_recommender_model(rating, userId, movieId, reltol=1e-6))

 rmse(resid)

-#> [1] 0.86
+#> [1] 0.859

-25.3.1 Visualizing factors
+Visualizing factors

 Examining the estimated movie factors \(\mathbf{q}_k\) reveals that they are interpretable.